-Calculating microgreen seed density might be the hardest part of growing microgreens.
+Calculating microgreen seed density might be the most challenging part of growing microgreens.

 Now, don’t get me wrong, you can throw any amount of seed on a soil medium and microgreens will grow.

 So you have that going for you, but not having the correct microgreen seed density can cause problems.

 If you’re using your trays, this article will explain how to calculate the number of Home Microgreen seed packets you need to grow perfect microgreens.

 We’ve added a new calculator!
 BUT, this article still has a lot of great information that explains the Home Microgreen method so please read on.
 Below is a button that will take you to the new article.

 As I said, you can throw any amount of microgreen seed on a soil mix, and microgreens will grow.

 FREE Home Microgreens Grow course that teaches you the basics of growing microgreens in your home!
 There are 12 video lessons (over 120 minutes), downloads, and more written information and tips!